Nuvorix/Free-WordPress-Glossary-Plugin/README.md

 ### Secure Caching and Logging
 Glossary terms are cached securely using WordPress’s built-in caching mechanisms, with no sensitive information stored in the cache.
 Caching only occurs when necessary, and redundant caching is avoided to optimize performance.
 Additionally:
-   - **Technical Event Logging**: The plugin logs only technical events related to cache generation and clearing.
-User interactions and personal data are not logged.
+   - **Technical Event Logging**: The plugin only logs technical events like cache generation and clearing actions.
    - **Log Limitations**: The cache log is limited to a maximum of 1000 entries.
 Older entries are automatically removed when this limit is exceeded, ensuring that logs remain manageable and do not impact performance.

 ### Secure Glossary Archive Page
 The glossary archive page is built with WordPress’s native query functions, such as `WP_Query`, which provide a secure and optimized way to retrieve and display data from the database.
 This approach ensures that:
-   - **Data Handling**: Glossary terms are fetched and displayed using WordPress’s built-in functions, which automatically handle data escaping and validation, reducing the risk of vulnerabilities.
+   - **Data Handling**: Glossary terms are securely fetched and displayed using WordPress’s built-in functions, which handle data escaping and validation automatically, reducing potential vulnerabilities.
-   - **Pagination Security**: The archive page uses WordPress’s pagination controls, which sanitize page numbers and other parameters to prevent injection attacks.
+   - **Pagination Security**: The archive page uses WordPress’s pagination controls, which sanitize page numbers, URL parameters, and other input to prevent injection attacks.
    - **Consistent Security Practices**: By relying on WordPress’s core functions, the plugin aligns with established WordPress security standards, ensuring compatibility and security across different environments.

 By combining these security measures, the plugin is designed to be robust, secure, and reliable, protecting both site administrators and users from common security threats.